 A preliminary OMP was prepared and includes operational and administrative controls for regular landfill waste disposal operations and landfill waste mining operations.
 To mitigate the potential for odour impacts during waste mining operations, a detailed OMP specific to the site and proposed equipment means and methods will be prepared by a consultant retained by the mining contractor (or by the City directly) documenting procedures for odour management.
-The OMP should be based on the MECP's recommended FIDOL (approach.
+The OMP should be based on the MOECC's recommended FIDOL (frequency, intensity, duration, offensiveness and location) approach.
 Environmental parameters such as temperature, humidity, wind direction and speed should be monitored as part of the OMP.

-The effects, mitigation and monitoring recommendations of the Air Quality, Odour and Greenhouse Gas Impact Assessment Report have been considered in this D & O Report.
+The effects, mitigation and monitoring recommendations of the Air Quality and Odour Impact Assessment Report have been considered in this D & O Report.
 Refer to Section 13.4.1 - Odour Control During Regular Landfill Operations and 13.4.2 - Odour Control During Mining Operations of the D & O Report for mitigation details).

-Traffic Assessment 7.10
+7.10 Traffic Assessment